elatov/elatov.github.io/_posts/2013-03-15-rhcsa-and-rhce-chapter-8-network-installs.md

 >         network --bootproto=static --ip=10.0.2.15 --netmask=255.255.255.0 --gateway=10.0.2.254 --nameserver 192.168.2.1,192.168.3.1
 >
 >
-> *   **&#8211;device=** — specifies the device to be configured (and eventually activated) with the network command.
-For the first network command, **&#8211;device=** defaults (in order of preference) to one of:
+> *   **-device=** — specifies the device to be configured (and eventually activated) with the network command.
+For the first network command, **-device=** defaults (in order of preference) to one of:
 >
 >     1.  the device specified by the **ksdevice** boot option
 >     2.  the device activated automatically to fetch the kickstart file
 >     3.  the device selected in the **Networking Devices** dialog
 >
->     The behavior of any subsequent network command is unspecified if its &#8211;device option is missing.
-Take care to specify a &#8211;device option for any network command beyond the first.
+>     The behavior of any subsequent network command is unspecified if its -device option is missing.
+Take care to specify a -device option for any network command beyond the first.
 You can specify a device in one of five ways:
 >
 >     *   the device name of the interface, for example, **eth0**
 >     *   the MAC address of the interface, for example, **00:12:34:56:78:9a**